Tym17/devdocs/guides/v2.0/pattern-library/displaying-data/datatable/datatable.md

 This section will outline additional features which may be needed for some but not all tables in Magento.

 <h3>Drag and Drop Columns</h3>
 Some data-tables will allow users to arrange columns in a customized order.
-A user “picks up” a column by click and hold or touch and hold of the column header, then drags the column into the desired position.
-A highlight appears between columns in the table to indicate where this column will appear when “dropped”.
-Columns will not be allowed to precede the column of checkboxes in a table, likewise columns may not be positioned after the “Actions” column.
+A user "picks up" a column by click and hold or touch and hold of the column header, then drags the column into the desired position.
+A highlight appears between columns in the table to indicate where this column will appear when "dropped".
+Columns will not be allowed to precede the column of checkboxes in a table, likewise columns may not be positioned after the "Actions" column.

 When dropped on an area that is not highlighted (or off target of the highlighted area) the column will return to it’s original position.
-If the user wishes to maintain this position for future viewing, they must set a “Saved View”, otherwise the default column order will prevail for following sessions.
+If the user wishes to maintain this position for future viewing, they must set a "Saved View", otherwise the default column order will prevail for following sessions.
 <br />
 <br />
 <br />